 Thankful Writing Activity: Easy Expository Writing Lesson

 Happy November!
 Is there a better time to write about all the things we are thankful for?
-This writing topic might seem may seem trite and overdone, but we can never overdo the message of showing appreciation for the people and things that make our lives rich and fulfilling.
+This writing topic may seem trite and overdone, but we can never overdo the message of showing appreciation for the people and things that make our lives rich and fulfilling.

 Fortunately, this topic also makes a great 5-paragraph expository essay for upper elementary students because it’s so easy to organize and write.
 The final essays make a great gift for their families on Thanksgiving Day, too!